jinjiaKarl/CS-E4160/openvpn/README.md

 5.3 Capture incoming/outgoing traffic on GW's enp0s9 or RW's enp0s8.
 Why can't you read the messages sent in 5.2 (in plain text) even if you comment out the cipher command in the config-files?
 ```
 # GW
-root@lab1:/etc/openvpn# tcpdump -i enp0s9
+root@lab1:/etc/openvpn# tcpdump -i enp0s9 -s 0 -w - port 1194
-tcpdump: verbose output suppressed, use -v or -vv for full protocol decode
-listening on enp0s9, link-type EN10MB (Ethernet), capture size 262144 bytes
-19:48:03.771206 IP lab3.50885 > lab1.openvpn: UDP, length 77
-19:48:03.771535 IP lab1.openvpn > lab3.50885: UDP, length 50
-19:48:03.771835 IP lab1.openvpn > lab3.50885: UDP, length 191
-19:48:03.772932 IP lab3.50885 > lab1.openvpn: UDP, length 50
-19:48:07.802737 ARP, Request who-has lab3 tell lab1, length 28
-19:48:07.803427 ARP, Reply lab3 is-at 08:00:27:a0:0f:67 (oui Unknown), length 46
-19:48:09.964226 IP lab3.50885 > lab1.openvpn: UDP, length 98
-19:48:09.965683 IP lab1.openvpn > lab3.50885: UDP, length 98
-19:48:09.966652 IP lab3.50885 > lab1.openvpn: UDP, length 90
-19:48:10.099769 IP lab1.openvpn > lab3.50885: UDP, length 94
-19:48:11.178139 IP lab3.50885 > lab1.openvpn: UDP, length 94
-19:48:11.179556 IP lab1.openvpn > lab3.50885: UDP, length 90
-19:48:11.297652 IP6 fe80::a00:27ff:fea0:f67 > ip6-allrouters: ICMP6, router solicitation, length 16
-19:48:12.881757 IP lab3.50885 > lab1.openvpn: UDP, length 90
-19:48:12.884196 IP lab1.openvpn > lab3.50885: UDP, length 90
-19:48:12.885444 IP lab3.50885 > lab1.openvpn: UDP, length 90

 # RW
 tcpdump -i enp0s8
 ```

-If you comment out the cipher command in the OpenVPN server or client configuration file, the VPN traffic will be encrypted using the default cipher specified by OpenVPN (which is AES-256-CBC as of version 2.5).
+If you comment out the cipher command in the OpenVPN server or client configuration file, the VPN traffic will be encrypted using the default cipher specified by OpenVPN (which is AES-256-GCM as of version 2.4).
 However, even if you use a cipher that does not provide encryption, such as "none", you still won't be able to read the messages sent in plain text.

+Note that v2.4 client/server will automatically negotiate AES-256-GCM in TLS mode.
+If we set cipher as none, it will still negotiate AES-256-GCM.
+If we disable negotiate `ncp-disable`, using `tcpdump -i enp0s9 -s 0 -w - ` can see the content.

 This is because OpenVPN uses a tunneling protocol to encapsulate the VPN traffic and send it over the internet.
 The traffic is not sent in plain text, but is encrypted and encapsulated within the tunnel.
 The tunneling protocol itself provides some level of security, even if the traffic within the tunnel is not encrypted.
-Therefore, even if you use a cipher that does not provide encryption, you still won't be able to read the messages sent in plain text because they are encapsulated within the tunnel and not accessible to you without the encryption key.

 5.4 Enable ciphering.
 Is there a way to capture and read the messages sent in 5.2 on GW despite the encryption?
 Where is the message encrypted and where is it not?

 Enabling ciphering in OpenVPN will encrypt the traffic between the client and the server, making it much harder to intercept and read the messages being sent.
 If you capture the encrypted traffic using a packet capture tool like tcpdump or Wireshark, you will not be able to read the messages sent in plain text without the encryption key.

+Yes.
+Only in `bro` and `enp0s8` . `tcpdump -i br0 -s 0 -w -` and `tcpdump -i enp0s8 -s 0 -w -`
 The message is encrypted in the OpenVPN tunnel between the client and the server.
-The message is not encrypted on the client or server itself before it enters the tunnel, nor is it encrypted on the client or server after it leaves the tunnel.
+The message is not encrypted on the client or server itself before it enters the tunnel, nor is it encrypted on the server after it leaves the tunnel.
 However, the OpenVPN tunnel provides end-to-end encryption between the client and server, which means that the message cannot be intercepted and read by anyone who does not have the encryption key.

 To read the messages sent in 5.2 on the GW despite the encryption, you would need to have the encryption key that was used to encrypt the traffic.
 Without the encryption key, the messages cannot be decrypted and read.

-It's important to note that OpenVPN uses a strong encryption algorithm to protect the traffic, so it is generally considered to be secure.
-However, there are some weaknesses that could potentially be exploited by a skilled attacker, so it's important to use strong encryption keys and follow best practices for securing your OpenVPN deployment.

 5.5 Traceroute RW from SS and vice versa.
 Explain the result.